by Doc – Owner, Founder, Two and a Half Years Late to This List, But Two and a Half Years More Experience Than the Other Lists You’ll Find

 Diancie

 Diancie is a disappointment.
 Diancie has incredible stats besides her HP, so as long as she’s not getting hit super effectively, she should be okay.
 Problem is, she’s Rock and Fairy.
 Yeah.
-It’s easy to get hit super effectively when you’re weak to four of the most common types in Tera raids.
+It’s easy to get hit super effectively when you’re weak to four of the most common types in Tera raids, so you’re not going to find a lot of scenarios where you can run her.

 However, we make do, so Diancie runs this moveset: